NEW for 2020 Pain, Stress and the Inflammatory Response

 Stress induced analgesia/hyperalgesia

 Practical skills for stress induced hyperalgesia

-To ensure you can fully appreciate the work you are doing, and to provide you with the understanding you will need as a practitioner to speak with clients on the subject of 'Stress Pain and the Brain', this workshop is 50% theory and 50% practical
+To fully appreciate this workshop and to provide you with the understanding you will need as a practitioner to speak with clients on the subject of 'Stress Pain and the Brain', it offers a 50% theory and 50% practical element.

 To read more about stress and pain and vagal nerve impact on inflammation follow the links to my published articles here: Research and Publications